Standing Rules

 The outgoing Branch Officers must leave in the Branch Treasury a sum at least equal to all unpaid bills and other obligations.
 Should Branch expenditures threaten to exceed income, additional monies shall be raised in accordance with the wishes of the majority.

-Additional monies may also be raised at any time for addition to the scholarship funds, etc. The wishes of the majority shall prevail as to the venture utilized.
+Additional monies may also be raised at any time for scholarship grants or other ventures consistent with our mission.
+The wishes of the majority of the membership shall prevail as to the venture undertaken.

-The above Standing Rules for the Governance of the Palm Springs Branch, NLAPW, was adopted by the membership on October 17, 2006.
+The above Standing Rules for the Governance of the Palm Springs Branch, NLAPW, were adopted by the membership on October 17, 2006.

 Changes added to comply with California State rules for nonprofit organizations were approved and adopted by the Branch board of officers on August 30, 2012.